 After getting to know more about these extraordinary people, we found out that Sir Ken Robinson wrote an article on Why dance is just as important as math in school.
 He is documenting step by step the power of dancing to change the behavior of a human being.
 He focuses on how Dancing Classrooms is improving the way we teach.

 ”Dance can help restore joy and stability in troubled lives and ease the tensions in schools that are disrupted by violence and bullying.”

 Children that go to social dancing from a young age are much more likely to develop a strong sense of empathy.
 Thus they have a capacity for creating strong bonds with others.
 This leads to healthy and self-sufficient communities.

 Mad Hot Ball – A gala like no other

 The start of the Dancing Classrooms benefit gala, the Mad Hot Ball

 Pierre along with the team behind Dancing Classrooms have been holding galas that bring together people from all over the world.
 Those who believe in his vision come there to celebrate and raise funds to ensure that all the children, no matter if they can afford it or not, can participate in their program.

-Last year, Dr. David Osher, Vice President of American Institutes for Research, held a speech at The Gala, emphasizing the importance of giving everyone a chance, independent of their social status.
+Last year, Dr. David Osher, Vice President of American Institutes for Research, held a speech at The Mad Hot Ball Gala.
+He emphasized the importance of giving everyone a chance, independent of their social status.

 Mad Hot Ball 2018 is here!

-If you have never attended The Gala before, get ready to dance!
+If you have never attended The Mad Hot Ball Gala before, get ready to dance!